afroditeapp/afrodite-backend/docs/profile_attributes_spec.md

             Max value is i16::MAX.
         - Behavior for `SelectSingleFilterMultiple` - Default value starts from 0x1 and default value for next list item is the previous << 1.
-Max value is 0x40 so 7 values are possible to define.
+Last value is 0x8000 so 16 values are possible to define.
         The field is optional.
     - `icon` - Icon to be used for the attribute.